In 1988, Nintendo released Super Mario Bros. 3 for

 back in their pallet-swapped glory attempting to save the Mushroom Kingdom from the

-shorter versions of Bowser, each one having their own personality, fashion
+Koopalings resemble shorter versions of Bowser, each with their own

 Iggy, Lemmy, Ludwig, Morton, Wendy, Larry and Roy. |